mu-ni/memo/bq/14principles.md

   prioritize the functions, implement the most important feature first Collect feedbacks from users

-- Give me an example of something you tried to accomplish/took a risk but failed/Tell me about a time when you took a calculated risk. long-term value not only support our colleague, but attract more developers anywhere in the world we want to make a standard for AI application development workflow Last quarter, We planed to attract at least 100 developers to use our system But, you know, we have to support our internal delivery team firstly, and we don't have enough energy to promote and operate our product it is a pity, we hope that we can do it this year
+- Give me an example of something you tried to accomplish/took a risk but failed
+- Tell me about a time when you took a calculated risk. don't use long-term value for short-term results not for internal use only, but attract more external developers we want to make a standard for AI application development workflow Last quarter, planed to attract at least 100 developers to use our system But, we have to support many projects firstly, higher priority and we don't have enough energy to promote and operate our product it is a pity, we hope that we can do it this year

-- Give me an example of a time when you showed initiative. propose FEDB to delivery teams/data scientist, it works well
+- Give me an example of a time when you showed initiative.
+  FEQL: like SQL for both batch&realtime feature computing
+  RTIDB: time sencitive scenariao initially, just feql, try to simplify the workflow, fedb propose FEDB to delivery teams/data scientist, it works well
   1. let them know our project, promote our project to them, they sopported me a lot
   2. collect requirements and advices from them